Die Kathedrale

-Die Kathedrale (English: The Cathedral) is a 1991 German text adventure game developed by Weltenschmiede and published by Software 2000 for the Amiga and DOS.
-Die Kathedrale is part of a text adventure trilogy; it is preceded by Das Stundenglas (1990) and succeeded by Hexuma (1992).
-The trilogy lacks an overarching plot, and in each entry the setting, role of the protagonist, and goal differ between each game.
+Die Kathedrale (English: The Cathedral) is a German interactive fiction game developed by Weltenschmiede and published by Software 2000 in 1991 for Amiga and MS-DOS.
+Die Kathedrale is part of a trilogy; it is preceded by Das Stundenglas (1990) and succeeded by Hexuma (1992).
+The trilogy lacks an overarching plot, and the setting, role of the protagonist, and goal differ between each game.
 Games in the trilogy do not require knowledge of the other entries and may be played as standalone games.

 Die Kathedrale was inspired by St. Paul's Church in Munich, Germany.
 In 1993, Die Kathedrale was adapted into a novel titled Die Kathedrale: Das Geheimnis einer Rache (English: The Cathedral: The Secret of Revenge), and was written by Die Kathedrale's writer Harald Evers.

 Plot

 The protagonist takes a tour through St. Pauls Kathedrale in the fictional town of Schönau, which is celebrating its 850th anniversary, and in addendum it is the 666th anniversary of the cathedral.
 There they bump into their former classmate Dani, who is also visiting the cathedral.
 The cathedral's visiting hours end, and the pair, having lost track of time, are locked inside.
 They explore the cathedral and discover letters written by Bernardo da Molina, Victor Paz's assistant, dating back to the 15th century.
 The letters suggest that Victor Paz, the architect of the cathedral, hid fifteen deadly traps in the cathedral to enact revenge on the Catholic Church as a whole, but also specifically against the Bishop Sebastian of Altenburg who murdered one of Paz's relatives under the Inquisition.
 It is also later revealed that Paz is the half brother of Jan Hus, a historical figure who was burned at the stake for heresy.
 The protagonist must visit three different years in time, and disarm five of the traps in each era; the three years being 1992, 1881 and 1437.
 If the protagonist fails to disarm all fifteen traps before the 56 hour time limit, a demon is summoned and kills them, as part of Paz's revenge on the Catholic Church.

-Die Kathedrale has icons for common inputs, as shown here in the bottom right.
-Die Kathedrale's graphics are interactible - moving the mouse cursor over areas of interest indicates what they are, and that the player may use text commands to interact with them.